ps-auxw/CLI-P/README.md

 * Running multiple instances of `build-index.py` in parallel may mess things up, but running a single instance of it afterwards should fix them back up.

+## Credits

+By ps-auxw.
+OO/GUI work by canvon.